jenkinsci/pull-request-monitoring-plugin/README.md

 ##### One Instance Of One Portlet

 Normally, one plugin delivers one portlet.
-The id has A minimal example could look as follows:
+A minimal example could look as follows:

 ```java
 import io.jenkins.plugins.monitoring.MonitorPortlet;